niujiaojiao/ZhengHuLab/content/authors/wangkun/_index.md

 - Visiting Students
 ---

-Kun Wang is a visiting student in Hu lab.
-He is MSc student in School of Mathematics, Xiamen University (Advisor: Prof. Da Zhou).
+Kun Wang is an MSc student in School of Mathematics, Xiamen University (Advisor: Prof. Da Zhou) and now visiting in Hu lab.
 He is interested in building mathematical and quantitative models for delineating the clonal dynamics and trajectories in organ development and cancer evolution.